Beliavsky/Fortran-Tools/README.md

 [CMake](https://cmake.org/) cross-platform, open-source build system generator.
 [Fortran_with_cmake_examples ](https://github.com/ChristensenCode/fortran_with_cmake_examples) by ChristensenCode provides some concrete examples with as much explanation as possible to make it clear to a someone with a relatively small amount of experience with CMake.

+[CMake Utils](https://github.com/scivision/cmakeutils): helpful scripts and modules for CMake, especially for scientific computing, HPC, and Fortran, from scivision

 [easy](https://github.com/urbanjost/easy): steps to setup a GitHub repository with fpm, and GitHub actions including ford(1) documentation and unit tests, by urbanjost

 [F90_makefile_builder](https://github.com/benjamin-pieczynski/F90_makefile_builder): Python program to build a makefile for a Fortran 90 program by searching through each module for dependencies, by Benjamin Pieczynski.
 The algorithm determines the order of the dependencies and builds the make file in the correct order.